mwendwamark/code-challenge1-phase1/README.md

 If you would like to contribute to this project, please submit a pull request or contact the author.

 # Credits
 This application was created by Mark Mwendwa.
-The grading logic was adapted from [source of grading logic].
+The grading logic was adapted from `getStudentGrade()`

 # License
 This code is licensed under the MIT License.